Kit Information

 What’s the difference between a “Velocity” jersey and a “Pro” jersey?

-We will have fit kits for both in late November - come check them out and see for yourself!
+We will have fit kits for both in late November or early December - come check them out and see for yourself!
 Most kids get the Pro jerseys, but some of us have been using the Velocity jerseys for cyclocross and we really like them.
 Velocity is thinner/cooler and generally tighter fitting and stretchier.
-So the Velocity fit is a little more "roadie", but this is popular with the faster racers.
+So the Velocity fit is a little more "pro race", and generally popular with the faster racers.

 Bibs or Shorts?